sierdzio/gibs/README.md

 Note: *This branch contains gibs written in pure C++ and is a WORK IN PROGRESS*

-If you look for something that can be used, check out *master_qt* branch.
+If you look for something that can be used, check out *master_qt* branch, although it is heavily outdated!

 ## Intro